 DHCD supports PHAs and projects that encourage residents to become more involved in the management of rental properties.
-All CHDO projects must include residents in planning and management.
+DHCD partners closely with Virginia Housing, which seeks to encourage public housing residents to achieve economic self-sufficiency.

 If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance.